RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/philadelphians.md

 ## Sources
 - Translated by Alexander Roberts and James Donaldson.
 From Ante-Nicene Fathers, Vol. 1.
 Edited by Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
 (Buffalo, NY: Christian Literature Publishing Co., 1885.)
-Revised and edited for [New Advent](http://www.newadvent.org/) by Kevin Knight.
+Revised and edited by Kevin Knight.
 - [Librevox recording](https://librivox.org/epistles-of-ignatius-by-st-ignatius-of-antioch/) of the Epistles of Ignatius